 Amazon’s Fire TV devices and Roku players support screen mirroring through Miracast.
 Note that Fire TV devices don’t officially support mirroring from Windows, meaning you may have trouble sharing the screen from a PC to Amazon’s streaming devices.

-If all else fails, you can buy a dedicated Miracast receiver dongle.
-Microsoft’s Wireless Display Adapter, or Actiontec’s ScreenBeam Mini2 are two choices currently available.
+If all else fails, you can buy a dedicated Miracast receiver dongle, such as the Actiontec ScreenBeam Mini2 receiver or Microsoft’s Wireless Display Adapter are two choices currently available.
 Which one you buy largely boils down to whose ecosystem you prefer.

 Setup for any of these adapters is simple: Just plug the adapter into any open HDMI input port on your TV, projector, or monitor, then plug the small USB cable coming from the side of the device into the TV or an outlet.
 These USB cables don’t actually transfer any data; they’re there just to provide power to the adapter.